unicef/design-system/guidelines.md

 ## What are these guidelines?

-These guidelines establish a set of best practices and rules about how to design an internal site on UNICEF.
+These guidelines establish a set of best practices and rules about how to design an internal web application for UNICEF.

 These guidelines are especially oriented to productivity web applications rather than communication web sites.